Whimsy Stick

 What separates a canine flirt pole from a dog toy

 The term canine flirt pole describes a behavioral training tool used by professional handlers to run a dog through the full predatory motor pattern in a controlled, repeatable session.
-The same physical form factor — pole, line, lure — exists in the consumer market as a generic dog flirt pole or flirt pole dog toy, but the construction specifications and intended use are different enough that the two categories should not be confused.
+The same physical form factor (pole, line, lure) exists in the consumer market as a generic backyard toy, but the construction specifications and intended use are different enough that the two categories should not be confused.

-A consumer-grade dog flirt pole toy is built for occasional backyard play.
-It is rated for moderate use by an average pet dog and is designed primarily to entertain.
-Most fail within weeks of professional use because they were never built to handle daily structured sessions with high-drive dogs.
+A consumer-grade backyard toy is built for occasional play.
+It is rated for moderate use by an average pet dog and is also designed primarily to entertain.
+Generally, most fail within weeks of professional use because they were never built to handle daily structured sessions with high-drive dogs.

-A professional canine flirt pole is engineered around the neurological function it serves.
-Every specification — pole length, pole flex, line length, line material, lure geometry, lure attachment hardware — exists because of a specific drive-related outcome the handler needs to produce.
+In contrast, a professional canine flirt pole is engineered around the neurological function it serves.
+Every specification (pole length, pole flex, line length, line material, lure geometry, lure attachment hardware) exists because of a specific drive-related outcome the handler needs to produce.
 The tool is a behavioral instrument first and a toy second.

 “The dog isn’t the variable.
-The handler isn’t the variable.
-The variable is whether the tool is rated for what’s about to happen during a real session.”
+Nor is the handler.
+What matters is whether the tool is rated for what’s about to happen during a real session.”

 Christopher Lee Moran · 10 years training high-drive dogs